-Adopted in 1791, the First Amendment protects freedom of religion, freedom of speech, and freedom of the press.
-It also gives those in the United States the right to peacefully protest and petition the government.
+Adopted in 1791, the First Amendment of the U.S. Constitution protects many of the civil rights associated with life as an American, including free speech, freedom of religion, freedom of speech, and freedom of the press.
+It also addresses the right to protest peacefully and petition the government.
 It was added to the Constitution along with nine other amendments, which together became known as the Bill of Rights.
-Essentially, the First Amendment protects an individual's religious freedom, the free press, and freedom of speech from interference by the government.